 During the Off-Delay Cycle voltage is present at Ice Flaker Run Switch Leg (Term 6) until the time setting has been met.
 The Solenoid Valve Contacts (Term 7 & 8) are opened when the Off-Delay Cycle is initiated.

 Off-Delay Setting

-Under Normal Operation the Off-Delay Setting should be adjusted to run approximate time listed below after the Solenoid Valve shuts off.
+Under Normal Operation the Off-Delay Setting should be adjusted to run approximately 2 minutes after the Solenoid Valve shuts off the refrigeration to the Ice Flaker.